 How do you obtain PDC records?

-- If the records requested are produced by PDC and otherwise intended for general public distribution (i.e., program brochures, meeting agendas and minutes, project plans, etc.) and are readily available, they may be provided directly, without charge, by the appropriate PDC staff person.
-If such record or document is out-of-print, or the request is for multiple copies of a document currently in-print, a fee may be assessed to cover the cost of reproduction (see below).
+- If the records requested are produced by PDC, intended for general public distribution (i.e., program brochures, meeting agendas and minutes, project plans, etc.) and are readily available, they may be provided directly, without charge, by the appropriate PDC staff person.
+If such record or document is out-of-print, or if the request is for multiple copies of a document currently in print, a fee may be assessed to cover the cost of reproduction (see below).

-- If the request is for records not generally intended or available for public distribution, then you need to follow these procedures:
+- If your request is for records not generally intended or available for public distribution, then you need to follow these procedures:

-- All requests must be made in writing.
-You can use the on-line request form to electronically send your request or fill in the PDC Public Records Request Form (PDF) and mail or fax your request.
+- Make a written request.
+You can use the on-line request form to electronically send your request or you may complete the PDC Public Records Request Form (PDF) and mail or fax your request.